JOIN LOGIN JOIN

 WychesHere are practical steps that minimize pain:

-• Pull the product from shelves and web listings immediately
+• Pull the product pre-order listings immediately

 • Communicate clearly with customers who pre-ordered

-• Offer refunds fast, then let the GW refund process backfill
+• Offer refunds fast, then let the GW refund process backfill funds

 A fast, transparent response keeps a community’s trust intact, even when the manufacturer drops the ball.